trainart/linux2/2-2-1-Source-Code-Packages.md

 ```

 You may get an error.
 Read the docs to resolve the issue
-(HINT: You should find how to install missing package for your distribution).
+(HINT: You should find how to install missing `ncurses` package for your distribution).

 ```bash
 less README